Review: Seneca Inheritance Tax Service

 - £50,000 minimum investment

 Seneca Partners launched in 2010 with founders Ian Currie, Steve Charnock and Richard Manley.
 The purpose was to invest in small and medium-sized enterprises (SME) and help them grow.
 All three founders are SME specialists by background.
 They saw a gap in the market as many SMEs in the north of England couldn’t access capital so they opened six offices across the area to tap into this need.
-Today Seneca has over £400 million under management across a range of funds, EIS and Inheritance Tax products.
-In addition, it has advised on over £4 billion of debt funding.
+Today Seneca has over £730 million under management across a range of funds, EIS and Inheritance Tax products (as at May 2018).

 Target return and strategy